 All elementary students (K4 - 5th grade) will be picked up in the elementary drive through.
 All traffic should enter 14th street via Claymont Drive and turn left onto Patriot Drive.
 You will show your dismissal card to the on duty staff member who is entering numbers.
 Please keep your card on display until your child is in the car.

 Students will be placed in the vehicle by a teacher or safety patrol member.
+Vehicles should adhere to the directions of the staff member in regards to moving through the carline.
 Remember: In order to pick up both middle schoolers and elementary students together you should not enter the line before 3:15 p.m.

-Parents who wish to park and walk up to pick up their children must stand outside the elementary building where their children will come out to meet them.
+Parents who wish to park and walk up to pick up their children must stand on the sidewalk with their official dismissal number.